-- Select the word into which the calculated value is to be transferred by using the arrow keys. - Superimpose the on-line calculator by using the CALC key and perform the desired calculation. - Press the actual-position-capture key for the TNC to superimpose a soft-key row. - Press the CALC soft key for the TNC to transfer the value into the active input box and to close the calculator.
+- Select the word into which the calculated value is to be transferred by using the arrow keys. - Superimpose the on-line calculator by pressing the CALC key and perform the desired calculation. - Press the actual-position-capture key for the TNC to transfer the calculated value into the active input box and to close the calculator.